Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Carbon Allotropes and Molecular models.md

 **Building molecular models** - Explore some elements and different types of bond and explore ways carbon can bond to form different allotropes.

-Last initially checked on 2024-01-01 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2024-01-11 by Andrew Marriott (asm206@cam.ac.uk).
+Last initially checked on 2024-12-16 by Andrew Marriott (asm206@cam.ac.uk) and double-checked on YYYY-MM-DD by NAME (EMAIL).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->